"

 Calories ~600 kcal (with mayo)

-Using this method, students can estimate nutrients without an app—just basic food knowledge and a copy of the Exchange List!
+Using this method, you can estimate nutrients without an app—just basic food knowledge and a copy of the Exchange List!

 License